 Eradication of the Lyme spirochete is not a reasonable expectation with treatment; the organism is simply too good at hiding.
 The goal instead is to bring the patient into what is called a premunitive state.
 This is the state that 90% of infected dogs achieve when they get infected but never get ill: the organism is in their bodies latently but is not causing active infection.

-Some dogs are in fact harmed by the long-term presence of an infectious organism in their bodies.
-The immune system is constantly active in its attempt to remove the invading spirochete, and over the years these complexes of antibodies may deposit in the kidney and cause damage.
-It has been recommended that dogs with positive Borrelia burgdorferi antibody levels be regularly screened for significant protein loss in their urine with a test called a urine protein to creatinine ratio.
-This group of dogs may require medication for their kidney disease.
-See more information on glomerular disease.
+It is important to discuss a particularly serious complication of Borrelia burgdorferi infection: Lyme nephritis.
+While this occurs in a small portion of infected dogs, the consequences to the kidneys are frequently severe.
+While, as noted, a good 90 percent of dogs infected with Borrelia burgdorferi never get sick, some infected dogs are in fact harmed by the long-time presence of an infectious organism in their bodies.
+The immune system is constantly active in its attempt to remove the invading spirochete, and over the years these complexes of antibodies may deposit in the kidney and cause damage which can be severe.
+This group of dogs will likely require medication for their kidney disease: antibiotics, treatments to reduce protein loss in urine, and potentially immune suppressive therapy.
+It has been recommended that dogs with positive Borrelia burgdorferi antibody levels be regularly screened for significant protein loss in their urine with a test called a “urine protein to creatinine ratio” so as not to miss these patients while their disease is still treatable.

 Vaccination: Yes or No?